gaggle/gaggle/source/_posts/2016-the-trouble-with-python-packaging.md

 These annoyances add up to make it much more difficult than necessary to get started with and continue to use Python.
-It's a constant drain on productivity to continuously require activations of environments, managing those dependencies, and remembering how individual projects are configured.
+It's a constant drain on productivity to continuously require activations of environments, managing dependencies, and remembering how individual projects are configured.

-What if instead we had a tool that's easy to learn, that simplifies the management and installation of dependencies, and that allows everyone to get started immediately?
+What if instead we had a tool that's easy to learn, that simplifies the management and installation of dependencies, and allows everyone to get started immediately?

 This tool already exists,
 I came across it in the JavaScript community where it's used to great success.